Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

    This does not apply if you select a self-hosted model.

-Detecting Business Failures
+Detecting business failures
 ---------------------------

-Create a Knowledge Base
+Create a knowledge base
 _______________________

 Before we can use RAGET, we need to create a knowledge base.